Here’s the Secret Ingredient for Perfect Pumpkin Pie

 You can make a pumpkin pie from scratch that will have everyone asking, "How DID you do that?"

 It’s about that time of year when pumpkin reigns over every food group.
-I’m looking for the best pumpkin beer, the best PSL and, of course, the best pumpkin desserts.
-To make a pumpkin pie from scratch that stands out, you’ll need something a little extra.
+I’m looking for the best pumpkin spice snacks I can get my hands on.
+But to make a pumpkin pie from scratch that stands out, you’ll need something a little extra.
 I have the secret!

 Why spicy and sweet matter

 The usual blend of pumpkin pie spices is made from ginger, cloves, allspice, cinnamon, and nutmeg.
 This spoonful of bold and flavorful spices has great depth of flavor.
 You’re used to them being cooled by sugar in most dishes; however, taste a sample straight and you’ll see that pumpkin spice has heat!
-Don’t miss our recipe for homemade pumpkin spice mix.
+If you’d rather buy a pie, here’s everything you need to know about Costco’s scrumptious pumpkin pies.

 The secret ingredient in my pumpkin pie

 The best way to preserve the spiciness of pumpkin spice is with freshly cracked black pepper.
-It adds a robust bite to the traditional spice mix, which comes across subtly in each mouthful of pumpkin pie (this is the most popular Thanksgiving pie in your state.)
+It adds a robust bite to the traditional spice mix, which comes across subtly in each mouthful of pumpkin pie.
+Find out if pumpkin pie is the most popular Thanksgiving pie in your state.

 When making your next pumpkin dessert, add the same amount of black pepper as the recipe calls for cloves.
 If you’re timid about heat, add three-quarters of the amount of the cloves.
 (But I bet you’ll wish you added the whole amount after your first taste.)